Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Related Work

-The problem of effective fine-tuning on new tasks often appears in the continual learning literature, typically in single-agent settings. \cite{nekoeiContinuousCoordinationRealistic2021} propose using the card game Hanabi as a test-bed for continual learning in multi-agent settings. \cite{liuMotorControlTeam2022} engineer an approach to train humanoid agents to play 2-vs-2 football, which, like \ac{MEDoE}, uses behaviour priors \citep{tirumalaBehaviorPriorsEfficient2020}.
-However, their solution is complex and specific to humanoid football, whereas \ac{MEDoE} is a simple approach, applicable in a range of settings.
+The problem of effective fine-tuning on new tasks often appears in the continual learning literature, typically in single-agent settings. \Citet{nekoeiContinuousCoordinationRealistic2021} propose using the card game Hanabi as a test-bed for continual learning in multi-agent settings. \Citet{liuMotorControlTeam2022} engineer an approach to train humanoid agents to play 2-vs-2 football, which, like \ac{MEDoE}, uses behaviour priors \citep{tirumalaBehaviorPriorsEfficient2020}.
+However, unlike \ac{MEDoE}, their solution is complex and domain-specific.

-Finally, some works consider the assignment of agents into different roles, where agents assigned to the same role employ similar policies \citep{wangROMAMultiAgentReinforcement2020}.
-In our case, we assume roles do not have to be discovered, and are instead provided implicitly via the given sub-task decomposition.
+Some works consider the assignment of agents into different roles, where agents assigned to the same role employ similar policies \citep{wangROMAMultiAgentReinforcement2020}.
+In our case, we assume roles do not have to be discovered, and are instead provided implicitly via the given sub-task curriculum.
+We then focus on efficient use of the sub-task curriculum, rather than training directly in the target task.

+Finally, our work is inspired by \Acf{AHT}: the problem of designing single agents capable of coordinating on the fly with previously unseen teammates \citep{mirskySurveyAdHoc2022,stoneAdHocAutonomous2010}. \Citet{fosongFewshotTeamwork2022} extended the \ac{AHT} problem to the \ac{FST} problem wherein separate \emph{teams} of agents must rapidly learn to complete a new task as part of a unified team. \citeauthor{fosongFewshotTeamwork2022} provide two framings of the \ac{FST} problem: an \emph{ad hoc teamwork framing} and a \emph{curriculum framing}.
+Though our work focuses on the latter framing by investigating methods to accelerate the \ac{MARL} training process, \ac{MEDoE} may also be applicable under the former framing.